 Chainlink is a decentralized oracle network that provides off-chain data to on-chain resources.
 It acts as a middleware between different environments by making a connection between them.
 Chainlink doesn’t just offer interoperability by connecting blockchains but also connecting decentralized environments with centralized environments.

 These days, numerous decentralized apps work with data that is external to them.
 And although a smart contract is built and hosted in a trustless and secure system, most of the time, it references data from centralized sources that can easily provide manipulated or incorrect data.

 However, Chainlink wants to solve these issues through the use of the oracle nodes.
 These oracles are meant to form a trustless and robust network where off-chain data can easily be accessed and verified.
 The node operators have their historical and real-time performance immutably stored on the network for all to see.

-Chainlink received a major vote of confidence by forming a partnership with SWIFT.
+Chainlink received a major vote of confidence by forming a partnership with the software giant Oracle.
 Chainlink also became an official cloud partner of Google which will place all its bigquery data on the blockchain by using a Chainlink smart oracle.

 Through its partnerships, Chainlink is able to support numerous complex use cases, with insurance, market data, retail payments, and events data being just a few of them.

 Link is the native currency of Chainlink and is also one of the best-performing altcoins.
 It is an ERC20 token with additional ERC 223 functionality and is mainly used to compensate the off-chain nodes.

 Metronome is one particular crypto project when it comes to blockchain interoperability.
 It proposes a system in which a cryptocurrency can exist on multiple blockchains simultaneously.
 As a matter of fact, once it’s transferred to another blockchain, a currency can still go on even in the event where its original blockchain gets shut down.